emilleishida/valclust/README.md

    Example

 ```
-from valclust.clustDistAnalysis import ClusterDistanceSampler as cds
+from valclust.clusterSeparation import ClusterDistanceSampler as cds

 ```